alphafox02/dumphfdl-grafana-stack/README.md

 # dumphfdl-grafana-stack

-A self-contained observability stack for dumphfdl --- visualize decoded HFDL aircraft data in Grafana using Graphite, Loki, and Promtail via Docker.
+Despite the name, this project is a self-contained observability stack for dumphfdl and dumpvdl2 --- visualize decoded HFDL and VDL2 aircraft data in Grafana using Graphite, Loki, and Promtail via Docker.

 ------------------------------------------------------------------------